-- a) Vehicles, Vehicle Parts and Supplies: Includes, but not limited to buses, supervisory & maintenance vehicles, all other staff support vehicles, bus & vehicle parts, repairs to all vehicles, diesel fuel & gas, oil & lubricants, antifreeze, all related freight charges, and other vehicle related items. - b) Operating/Office Equipment and Supplies: Includes, but not limited to, shop & garage repair equipment and tools, power generation and delivery equipment, radio equipment and maintenance, computer hardware/software equipment and maintenance, office furniture, typewriters, adding machines, telephone systems, treasury sorting & counting equipment and maintenance, safety & training related equipment and supplies, bus wash equipment and supplies, zone checks, bus transfers & schedules, repairs to all operating and office equipment, all related freight charges, and all shop & office supplies. - c) Rental and Lease Agreements: Includes, but not limited to, tire service & lease arrangements, copy & mailing equipment rental, office space, tools & equipment, vehicle rentals, uniforms, all other rental and lease agreements.

-- d) Professional and General Services: Includes, but not limited to, public relations services, accounting & audit fees, legal & banking services, bond counsel fees, armored car service, employee assistance services, insurance fees, architect and design services, consultant fees for special studies, security & alarm services, waste disposal services, all general freight charges and all other professional & general services. - e) Utilities: Includes, but not limited to, gas & electric charges, water & sewer charges, telephone charges. - f) Construction Projects: Includes, but not limited to, building construction and renovation projects, parking lot & garage facilities, storage facilities, bus shelters, informational & directional signs, fencing, storage tank facilities, all repairs relating to building & ground facilities, all related freight charges and all other construction & renovation projects including related supplies.
+- a.
+Vehicles, Vehicle Parts & Supplies: Includes, but not limited to buses and other revenue vehicles, non-revenue vehicles, bus & vehicle parts, repairs to all vehicles, fuels and lubricants, antifreeze, all related freight charges, and other vehicle related items. - b.
+Operating/Office Equipment & Supplies: Includes, but not limited to shop & garage repair equipment and tools, power generation and delivery equipment, radio equipment and maintenance, computer hardware/software equipment and maintenance, office furniture and equipment, treasury supplies and equipment, bus wash equipment and supplies, and all related freight charges. - c.
+Rental & Lease Agreements: Includes, but not limited to tire service/lease, copy and mailroom equipment, office space, uniforms and all other rental and lease agreements. - d.
+Professional &General Services: Includes, but not limited to financial and banking services, consulting services, legal services, and all other professional and general services. - e.
+Utilities: Includes, but not limited to gas & electric charges, water & sewage and telephone/communication charges. - f.
+Construction projects: Includes but not limited to building construction, renovation and maintenance, parking lot and garage facilities, bus shelters, signals and signs, fencing, storage tanks and all repairs relating to building and ground facilities, all related freight charges and all other construction and renovation projects including related supplies.